joinerda/joinerda.github.io/_posts/2018-12-17-Threading-In-Unity.md

 If you model consumes a large deal of CPU time, there is a risk that running your model will freeze your GUI.

 The best practice is to separate out modeling from GUI-ing, so that the two can run independently.
-Typically we would do this by running the modle in a Thread.
-C# as a language does prvide threading features taht are easy to use.
+Typically we would do this by running the model in a Thread.
+C# as a language does provide threading features that are easy to use.
 There is one catch, though.

 Unity is not a thread safe application.
 You can't call the Unity API from anything other than the main thread.